Annapurna Base Camp Trek 7 Days

 Colonel Jimmy Roberts, also known as the father of trekking in Nepal, started the first guided trekking tour in Nepal, as an agency.
 He registered Mountain Travel and started his business of managing trekking tours all over Nepal.

 In the mid-1950s he led the trekking of Annapurna Sanctuary which lasted a month.
 Slowly, the trekking in Annapurna region was booming and the Nepal government also began promoting trekking in the early 1960s.
-Little by little the efforts piled up, and camping changes to Tea house accommodations, basic facilities started being available and the trekkers increased, making Annapurna region one of the most visited trekking destinations in the world.
+Little by little, the efforts piled up, and camping changed to Tea house accommodations, basic facilities started being available and the trekkers increased, making the Annapurna region one of the most visited trekking destinations in the world.

-You can read more about Colonel Jimmy Roberts and his contribution to the history of trekking in Nepal here.
+You can read more about Colonel Jimmy Roberts and his contribution to the history of trekking in Nepal.

 Picturesque point in the ABC hike route:

-The most picturesque route during this trek is from the Machhapuchre Base Camp to Annapurna Base Camp.
+The most picturesque route during this trek is from the Machapuchare Base Camp to Annapurna Base Camp.
 The snow-capped peaks surround us by all sides and the term “surrounded by mountains” fits perfectly during this route.
-The views of Hiunchuli, Annapurna South, Annapurna III, and Machhapuchhre along the route take you to the Annapurna Base Camp before you realize it.
+The views of Hiunchuli (6441 m), Annapurna South (7219 m), Annapurna III (7555 m), Machhapuchhre (6993 m), Gandarbha Chuli (6248 m), Singu Chuli (6501 m), Tharpu Chuli (5695 m), and Gangapurna (7455 m), along the route take you to the Nepal Annapurna Base Camp before you realize it.

 As this section lies at a high altitude the air will be thin and chilly with low oxygen, however, the absence of oxygen is filled with scenic views.
 We can even vouch that the mountain views will far surpass your expectations and offer a memory you won’t be able to forget.